jcmartinezovando/Rdatasets/doc/Ecdat/rst/MunExp.rst

 Source
 ~~~~~~

-Dahlberg, M. and E. Johanssen (2000) “An examination of the dynamic
+Dahlberg, M. and E. Johansson (2000) “An examination of the dynamic
 behavior of local government using GMM boot-strapping methods”, *Journal
 of Applied Econometrics*, **21**, 333-355.